Kyoto Animation arson attack

-The suspect, who did not work for the studio, entered the front door carrying about 40 L of gasoline and doused the area and several employees before igniting it.
+The suspect, who did not work for the studio, entered the front door carrying about 40 L of gasoline, then doused the area and several employees before igniting it.
 After setting himself on fire while lighting the fuel, the suspect attempted to flee, but was apprehended by police about 100 m from the building.
 Witnesses stated they heard him accusing the studio of plagiarism.
-After awaiting his recovery from life-threatening burns for more than ten months, the police arrested 42-year-old Shinji Aoba on suspicion of murder and other offenses on 27 May 2020, and he was formally indicted on 16 December 2020.
+After awaiting his recovery from life-threatening burns for more than ten months, the police arrested 42-year-old Shinji Aoba on suspicion of murder and other offenses on 27 May 2020.
+He was formally indicted on 16 December 2020.
+Aoba eventually pled guilty to the charges on 5 September 2023, and was sentenced to death on 25 January 2024.